3 Ingredient Chia Berry Compote (no added sugar)

 Our preference is to use a bag of frozen mixed berries that contains blueberry, blackberries, raspberries, and strawberries but you can use any berry you'd like.
 Keep in mind that raspberries tend to be a little more on the tart side and this can take some babies by surprise.

-Chia Berry Sauce Recipe
+Chia Berry Compote Recipe

 Ingredients